Skip navigation

 All heat pumps require maintenance!

 This is true whether they are central systems which lead to ductwork or mini splits, also known as ductless systems.
-But these systems are not the same.
+But these systems are not the same—and if you’re considering one for your home, here’s what you should know when choosing an AC system.

 Do ductless systems have different maintenance needs from central air conditioners?
 What does ductless maintenance involve?
 Here’s the lowdown.